MStarmans91/WORC/README.md

 bugs can off course still occur.
 Please contact us through the channels below if you find any and we will try to fix them as soon as possible, or create an issue on this Github.

+## Tutorial
+The WORC tutorial is hosted in a [separate repository](https://github.com/MStarmans91/WORCTutorial).

 ## Documentation

-For more information, see our Github Wiki.
+For more information, see our the Wiki on this Github.

 Alternatively, you can generate the documentation by checking out the master branch and running from the root directory: